faramer86/PRS/README.md

-# Polygenic Risk Score: the definitive guide
+# Polygenic Risk Score: clearly explained

 This book covers the wide range of themes related to polygenic scores.